albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 .. _flight-plan-formats-txt:

-TXT (JARDesign and Rotate Simulations)
+Rotate MD-80, JARDesign and others
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A simple file format usable by JARDesign or Rotate Simulations aircraft.